beenotung/pre-compute/README.md

 }

 const compute = new PreCompute({
-  bufferSize: 20, // pre-fetch this amount of resources for the downstream consumer producer, // the resource producer, takes idx as parameter })
+  // pre-fetch this amount of resources for the downstream consumer
+  bufferSize: 20,
+  // the resource producer, takes idx as parameter producer,
+  // eagerly pre-fetch until this index inclusively
+  // optional, default is unlimited
+  max: n,
+})

 async function main() {